This Episode is titled, Knox, Knox, Who’s There?

 Though he remains a paradox to many, Knox was clearly a man of great courage: one man standing before Knox’s open grave said, “Here lies a man who neither flattered nor feared any flesh.”
 Knox’s legacy is large: his spiritual progeny includes some 750,000 Presbyterians in Scotland, 3 million in the US, and many millions more worldwide.

-Down the street from St. Giles is Knox’s house where he lived well before being elected Minister at St. Giles.
+Down the street from St. Giles is Knox’s house where he lived before being elected Minister at St. Giles.
 He lived there when Catholics ruled and he was banned from preaching in public.
 His multi-storied house juts out into the street, forming a little corner traffic has to flow around.
 So it was something of a bottleneck.
 Knox couldn’t obtain a license for public preaching, but no one could stop him from saying whatever he wanted in his own home.
 So Knox would open his window overlooking the street and preach fine messages, knowing large crowds gathered outside to listen.
 He even engraved scriptures in his window and door frames.